sys-bio/tellurium/README.md

 and download the Mac or Linux distribution.

-This site describes the installation in detail for the Mac, probably also works for Linux:
+This site describes the installation in detail for the Mac, it probably also works for Linux:

 https://www.datacamp.com/community/tutorials/installing-anaconda-mac-os-x